-- Immigration
+- · Immigration

 - Racism

 - Integration

 Artistic culture in the Hispanic world:

 - Modern-day idols

-- Spanish regional identity
+- · Spanish regional identity

 - Cultural heritage or cultural landscape

 Aspects of political life in the Hispanic world:

-- Todav's vouth. tomorrow's citizens
+- Today's youth, tomorrow's citizens

-- Monarchies, republics and
+- Monarchies, republics and dictatorships

-- dictatorships

 - Popular movements

 In the classroom

 A diet of dialogues, debate, listening and writing leading to immersion in the language.

+Extracurricular activities

+Trip to Malaga (Spain), in order to give the students, the opportunity to put their language skills to practice and experience Spanish culture first-hand.
+In addition to visiting famous monuments, we are hoping to visit a local Spanish school and organise a meeting with Spanish students.

+The plan is to fly from Stansted Airport to Malaga and stay at the nearby resort of Torremolinos in half board accommodation for four nights.
+The itinerary will include day trips to Malaga to visit the Picasso Museum and Granada to visit the Alhambra Palace.
+There will be many opportunities for the students to use their language skills and enhance their fluency and confidence

 In the future

-The course develops a range of transferable skills, including written

-and spoken communication, critical thinking and creativity, which are valuable to the individual and in many careers and higher education courses.
+The course develops a range of transferable skills, including written and spoken communication, critical thinking and creativity, which are valuable to the individual and in many careers and higher education courses.

 Many of our students have progressed into university courses, either studying the language alone or in combination with a wide variety of other subjects such as Law, Business, Marketing and so on.
 Employment prospects for linguists are among the best of any graduates, with many career options including Translating, Interpreting, Teaching, Tourism, Business, Civil and Diplomatic Services.